 7. How are combination products (drug + drug, drug + biologic, drug + device, biologic + device, drug + biologic + device) regulated?
 Combination products must have marketing authorization from COFEPRIS.
-Given their particular features, combination products can be classi- fied as either drugs (drug/biologic) and/or medical devices (drug/device).
+Given their particular features, combination products can be classified as either drugs (drug/biologic) and/or medical devices (drug/device).
 Requirements and application timeframes differ in each case.
-Depending of the nature of the combination product, it may require separate drug or bio- logic and medical device approvals or not.
+Depending of the nature of the combination product, it may require separate drug or biologic and medical device approvals.

 8. How is compliance with regulations monitored and evaluated?
-Is the regulatory regime comparable with the U.S. Food and Drug Administration or the European Medicines Agency COFEPRIS has a permanent pharmacovigilance programme.
-This is based on information on possible adverse effects of the drugs given, among others, by: Doctors and physicians, on a voluntary basis.
-The pharmaceutical companies that manufactured the products and those who conduct clinical trials, who must both report any health risks. expectations and requirements?
-Under the Health Law Regulations and the NOMs, COFEPRIS's monitoring is focused, among other things, on the following:Ensuring compliance with good manufacturing practices and standard operating procedures.
+Is the regulatory regime comparable with the U.S. Food and Drug Administration or COFEPRIS has a permanent pharmacovigilance programme.
+This is based on information on possible adverse effects of the drugs given, among others, by:

+• Doctors and physicians, on a voluntary basis.

+• The pharmaceutical companies that manufactured the products and those who conduct clinical trials, who must both report any health risks.

+the European Medicines Agency expectations and requirements?
+Under the Health Law Regulations and the NOMs, COFEPRIS's monitoring is focused, among other things, on the following: Ensuring compliance with good manufacturing practices and standard operating procedures.
 Ensuring the activities do not exceed the limits set by the authorization and do not differ from those activities which are authorized.
 Ensuring the performance of validation analysis of the manufacturing processes and systems involved.
 9. What is the potential range of penalties for noncompliance?
-COFEPRIS is empowered to make on-site visits at any time to inspect prem- ises and verify such compliance, and can initiate ex officio legal proceedings to sanction non-compliance.
-Ultimately, these legal proceedings can result in the revocation of the marketing authorization, ordering partial or total suspen- sion of activities, services or adverts, and under certain conditions, COFEPRIS has statutory authority to revoke any manufacturing approval and/or impose sanctions, ranging from a fine of up to 16,000 times the minimum wage (about US\$3,523), to closure of the establishment.
+COFEPRIS is empowered to make on-site visits at any time to inspect premises and verify such compliance, and can initiate ex officio legal proceedings to sanction non-compliance.
+Ultimately, these legal proceedings can result in the revocation of the marketing authorization, ordering partial or total suspension of activities, services or adverts.
+Under certain conditions, COFEPRIS also has statutory authority to revoke any manufacturing approval and/or impose sanctions, ranging from a fine of up to 16,000 times the minimum wage (about US \$3,523), to closure of the establishment.
 10. Is there a national healthcare system?
 If so, how is it administered and funded?
-The public sector comprises of: Social security institutions exclusively directed to formal workers, in which the funding comes from contributions by the federal government, the employer and the employee, such as the: o Mexican Institute of Social Security (IMSS); o Institute of Social Security for State Workers (ISSSTE); o specialised public institutions for members of the military and navy force (ISSFAM); o PEMEX Medical Services, for Mexican petroleum workers; and Public institutions exclusively directed to attend people not covered by social security, in which the funding comes from the federal government, states and patients, such as the o Wellness and Health Institute (INSABI). and o State health institutions The federal government pays 70 percent of the annual family premium, states provide 20 percent and patients provide 10 percent.
-Public institutions exclusively directed to attend people not covered by social security, in which the funding comes from the federal government, states and patients, such as the: o Wellness and Health Institute former People's Health Insurance; (INSABI) and o State health institutions.
+The public sector comprises of: Social security institutions exclusively directed to formal workers, in which the funding comes from contributions by the federal government, the employer and the employee, such as the: o Mexican Institute of Social Security (IMSS); o Institute of Social Security for State Workers (ISSSTE); o Specialised public institutions for members of the military and navy force (ISSFAM); o PEMEX Medical Services, for Mexican petroleum workers; and Public institutions exclusively directed to attend people not covered by social security, in which the funding comes from the federal government, states and patients, such as the o Wellness and Health Institute (INSABI). and o State health institutions Public institutions exclusively directed to attend people not covered by social security, in which the funding comes from the federal government, states and patients, such as the o Wellness and Health Institute (INSABI). and o State health institutions Public institutions exclusively directed to attend people not covered by social security, in which the funding comes from the federal government, states and patients, such as the: o Wellness and Health Institute former People's Health Insurance; (INSABI) and o State health institutions.
 In the public sector, social security and public institutions provide medicines.
-However, if the medicine is not available when required, some public insur- ers allow private registered drugstores to supply prescribed medicines and to request their refund.
-Other social security institutes for particular sectors, for example, for members of the military and for Mexican petroleum workers (PEMEX Medical Services).
+However, if the medicine is not available when required, some public insureers allow private registered drugstores to supply prescribed medicines and to request their refund.

+Other social security institutes cater for particular sectors, for example, for members of the military and for Mexican petroleum workers (PEMEX Medical Services).